 Checking the back of your head or anywhere on the back of your body can be very difficult.
 While you can accomplish this task with a small mirror, another person can really be helpful.
 Ticks sometimes choose to attach in very hard-to-see places, so do your best to check every area of your body.

-Guide: Check Your Dog for Ticks
+Guide: Tick Checking Your Dog

 1. Spot Check During Your Excursions

-Some hikers even carry a sticky lint-roller, which can easily pick up ticks that have crawled onto your pet.
+Some hikers even carry a sticky lint roller, which can easily pick up ticks that have crawled onto your pet.

 2. Post-Hike Check

 Then, check again from the head to the tail on this side.
 If your dog has long hair, the best practice is to rub the hair against the grain so you can see all the way down to the skin.
+Go slow.
+Nymph ticks are very small and can easily move out of the way as you search.

-How to Remove and Kill a Tick
+How To Remove and Kill a Tick

 First, use a pair of tweezers to grasp the tick.
 Try to grab the tick as close to the skin as possible.
 Without twisting, pull the tick straight up.
 With steady, even pressure, the tick should detach.

 Sometimes, pieces of the mouth or head of the tick are left in the wound.
 If you can, try to remove these pieces with tweezers as well.
-If you cannot remove these pieces, that is okay.
+If you cannot remove these pieces, that is OK.
 The skin will push them out as the wound heals.
+Next, wash the wound with soap and water or rubbing alcohol.
+This will help wash away any bacteria present, making sure that the wound can heal without infection.

 To kill a tick, there are several suggested methods.
 The best method is putting the tick in a jar with rubbing alcohol.
 The tick will die in the alcohol, and you can wash it down the sink.
+Alternatively, you can sandwich a tick in packing tape or flush a tick down the toilet.
+All of these methods make sure that a tick won’t escape and be able to bite you later.

 Get Free Pest Control Estimates